 - Weight loss counseling or membership in a weight loss group when recommended by a physician to treat a medical condition.

 Qualified medical expenses do not include membership dues for a gym, health club, or spa, but they may include separate fees charged for weight loss activities if the treatment is for a specific disease diagnosed by a physician.
+As mentioned above, membership dues or weight-loss programs also don’t inherently qualify for reimbursement through HSA or FSA, unless deemed medically necessary by a physician for a diagnosed medical condition, as stated in a letter of medical necessity.

 Also, the extra cost of diet food or beverages is not a qualified medical expense that can be reimbursed by a health FSA or HSA on a tax-free basis unless the food or beverage does not satisfy normal nutritional needs and is needed to alleviate or treat an illness (as substantiated by a physician).